Reputation marketing: what every small business needs to know

 However, if you don’t already have a robust, positive online reputation, then you are not ready for—and will not benefit from—reputation marketing.

-Womply works with over 150,000 small businesses across the U.S., and we most often find that local shops first need to improve and maximize their reputation management efforts before they can think about starting any reputation marketing.
+Womply works with small businesses across the U.S., and we most often find that local shops first need to improve and maximize their reputation management efforts before they can think about starting any reputation marketing.

 As we explain in our small business marketing success guide, if you start spending money on advertising without first claiming your business listings on review sites and optimizing your online presence, you’re basically paying to send customers to someone else.